ydb-platform/ydb/ydb/docs/en/core/_includes/storage-device-requirements.md

-For YDB to work efficiently, we recommend using physical (not virtual) disks larger than 800 GB as block devices.
+For {{ ydb-short-name }} to work efficiently, we recommend using physical (not virtual) disks larger than 800 GB as block devices.

-The minimum disk size must be at least 80 GB, otherwise the node won't be able to use the block store volume.
+The minimum disk size is 80 GB, otherwise the {{ ydb-short-name }} node won't be able to use the device.
 Correct and uninterrupted operation with minimum-size disks is not guaranteed.
 We recommend using such disks exclusively for informational purposes.

 {% note warning %}